1. Immigration Attorney Consultation | Case Background and Eligibility Assessment

 As a result, the client entered the process with a realistic understanding of both benefits and limitations inherent in IR-5 cases.

-Legal Framework Governing IR-5 Parent Sponsorship
+Legal Framework Governing Ir-5 Parent Sponsorship

-The IR-5 immigrant visa category permits a U.S. citizen aged 21 or older to petition for a biological or adoptive parent, provided the parent-child relationship can be adequately documented.
+The IR-5 immigrant visa category permits a U.S. Citizen aged 21 or older to petition for a biological or adoptive parent, provided the parent-child relationship can be adequately documented.

 During the immigration attorney consultation, counsel reviewed documentary requirements such as birth certificates, citizenship evidence, and proof of qualifying relationship, emphasizing accuracy and consistency to minimize Requests for Evidence.

-Because IR-5 petitions are processed under federal immigration law rather than local D.C. statutes, the Washington D.C. context primarily informed professional standards, attorney oversight, and compliance practices rather than substantive eligibility rules.
+Because IR-5 petitions are processed under federal immigration law rather than local D.C.
+Statutes, the Washington D.C.
+Context primarily informed professional standards, attorney oversight, and compliance practices rather than substantive eligibility rules.

 This distinction was clearly communicated to avoid jurisdictional confusion.